 The Ruth and Seymour Landfield Atrium

 Fargo-based artist Kent Kapplinger is known for his methodical, layered approach to image making.
-The serial image Beautiful Recollection: The Changing Seasons and Northern Light records and honors the sharing of one’s life experiences with one-another.
+The serial image Beautiful Recollections: The Changing Seasons and Northern Light records and honors the sharing of one’s life experiences with one-another.
 This exhibition is a collaboration between Kapplinger and his father-in-law Elmer Weerts, a semi-retired farmer at the time.
 The multi-layered and multi-processed work consists of eleven woodcut, color pencil, direct trace monotype, and collage works on paper.
 Through the interviews and process, Kapplinger’s ponders questions such as

 “How do we best communicate?
 Convey our ideas?
 Share our emotions, our life experiences, our pleasures and uncertainties?
 Understand each other’s souls?”